garyGLgan/BackTest/README.md

 # BackTest
 QuantBackTest

-A back test framework for quant trading,
+A back test framework for quant trading, tested based on USDJPY'candle
+TBD: load data from a rest api, draw figure.

 1. Create algorithm